nstraub/injectjs/README.md

 > **Note**: type MUST be an array if you plan to minify your code

 - lifetime (string): optional, default is transient. the types lifetime, currently supported are singleton (only one instance of the type will exist throughout the applications lifecycle), and transient (every time the type is referred, a new instance is created).
+- <a name="registration-type-provider"></a>*provider (string): optional.* If present, `type` will be passed through the given provider before being injected.
+It is called `passive provider` because you don't need to actively inject it anywhere.

+> **Note:** for now, if you plan on using the default, `transient` lifetime and want to pass in a passive provider, you either need to explicitly specify `"transient"` or pass in `null` as your third parameter.

 **example**